 Looking for something to do at Squaw while your runner sorts and resorts her crew supplies and drop bags?
 In addition to the many clinics and meetings (see Race Week Agenda), there are lots of opportunities for you to get out and enjoy the mountains.

-- Ride the Gondola from Squaw Valley to Base Camp
+- Ride the Gondola from Squaw Valley to High Camp

 - Go for a run/hike up the Shirley Trail

 - Go to Lake Tahoe

 - Attend the Flag Raising Ceremony on Thursday

 - Run the Montrail Uphill Challenge on Friday

 Here are some ideas if you have the time while waiting for your runner at the 62 mile point of the course in the town of Foresthill.

 - Take in the historical artifacts and displays at the Foresthill Museum or relax under the tall pines and cedars in Leroy Botts Memorial Park located on Harrison Street.

 - Grab a bite to eat at one of the restaurants in town (Dragon In Chinese, Sugar Pine Pizza, Ore Cart, Johnny’s Deli at Wortons Market or Stones Brew Coffee House.)